macster110/mattrichech/README.md

   <img width="400" height="330" src = "seal_track_log_2021-12-12-000518.png">
 </p>

 _A manually annoated seal track.
-This is all the detectins from all frames stacked on top of each other to create one image_
+This is all the detections from all frames are stacked on top of each other to create one image_